openstack/taskflow/doc/source/arguments_and_results.rst

 Rebinding
 ---------

-**Why:** There are cases when the value you want to pass to a task is stored with a name other then the corresponding task arguments name.
-That's when the ``rebind`` task constructor parameter comes in handy.
-Using it the flow author can instruct the engine to fetch a value from storage by one name, but pass it to a tasks |task.execute| method with another name.
+**Why:** There are cases when the value you want to pass to a task/retry is stored with a name other then the corresponding arguments name.
+That's when the ``rebind`` constructor parameter comes in handy.
+Using it the flow author can instruct the engine to fetch a value from storage by one name, but pass it to a tasks/retrys ``execute`` method with another name.
 There are two possible ways of accomplishing this.

-The first is to pass a dictionary that maps the task argument name to the name of a saved value.
+The first is to pass a dictionary that maps the argument name to the name of a saved value.

 For example, if you have task::